 What constitutes outraging public decency?

-Public decency constitutes a level of behaviour which is generally accepted in the public and is not obscene, disgusting or shocking for the observers.
-In order to preserve public decency there are certain statutory and common law controls which are imposed on the individuals in order to prevent outraging public decency.
+Public decency is a level of behaviour which is generally acceptable to the public and is not obscene, disgusting or shocking for the observers.

 Outraging public decency is an indictable common law offence which is punishable by unlimited imprisonment and/or an unlimited fine.
 To be guilty of this offence: